The Lightning Round is extended in this CNBC.com exclusive feature.

 Stocks closed down Thursday soon after Walt Disney released worse-than-expected results into a market already weakened by disappointing results from Cisco and a rise in the dollar as European debt troubles continued to roil currency markets.
 Cisco and Disney fell, Chevron rose.

 Stocks declined ahead of the close Thursday, as Walt Disney released worse-than-expected results into a market already weakened by disappointing results from Cisco and a rise in the dollar as European debt troubles continued to roil currency markets.
 Cisco and Disney fell.

 Children's clothing retailer Gymboree has agreed to be bought by asset management firm Bain Capital for $1.8 billion in what would be the sixth-largest private equity deal of the year.

-Following are the day’s biggest winners and losers.
-Find out why shares of Big Lots and Dupont popped while Heelys and Chico's dropped.
+Herein are Wednesday's biggest winners and losers.
+Find out why shares of Chico's and Jazz Pharmaceuticals popped.